Is there a better way to get the fall-off-the-bone ribs that everyone craves?

 “But I thought fall-off-the-bone was bad?”

-Yes, it’s true that a lot of competition winning BBQ cooks distance themselves from ribs that aim for melt-away textures, but for me it’s purely a matter of personal preference.
+Yep, it’s true that a lot of competition-winning barbecue chefs and pit masters distance themselves from ribs that aim for melt-away textures, but for me it’s purely a matter of personal preference.

 Sure, you might not win any competitions, but sometimes you just have to indulge in what you like.